telerik-boneyard/Platform-Knowledge-Base/how-to/business-logic/how-to-change-user-role.md

 You can add such logic to the business logic layer - for example you may expose a Cloud Function available to administrattors only or after a user account is created - check for certain conditions and update the role.

-Updating a user role requires the use of a [Master Key]({http://docs.telerik.com/platform/backend-services/javascript/security/security-master-key-auth}) - it is strongly recommended not to include your Master Key inside your app code - therefore a perfect solution is to use clode code as the code stays on {{site.tp}} server.
+Updating a user role requires the use of a [Master Key]({http://docs.telerik.com/platform/backend-services/javascript/security/security-master-key-auth}) - it is strongly recommended not to include your Master Key inside your app code - therefore a perfect solution is to use Cloud Code as the code stays on {{site.tp}} server.

 Here is an example using the JavaScript SDK in the Cloud Code to change the user role: